Aaron Judge Preview, Player Props: Yankees vs. Astros

 Aaron Judge At The Plate

-- Judge has reached base via a hit in 49 games this year (of 81 played), and had multiple hits in 17 of those games.
+- Judge has picked up a hit in 61.0% of his 82 games this year, with multiple hits in 20.7% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.